RevenueHunt/docs/docs/tutorials/skincare-routine.md

-# Recommending a Skincare Routine with Product Recommendation Quiz
+# Recommending a Skincare Routine with Shop Quiz

-In this tutorial, you’ll learn how to make and publish a short quiz that recommends the best cosmetic (skincare) product to your customers.
+In this tutorial, you’ll learn how to make and publish a short quiz that recommends the best cosmetic (skincare) products to your customers organized into near categories.

 **You’ll learn:**